canmom/canmom.github.io/_drafts/nier/dod-part-2.md

 - nier
 date: 2020-04-14 01:00:00 +0100
 ---
-Where we last left off, we covered the hundred years after the end of DoD3, bringing us up to the start of <cite>Drag-on Dragoon</cite> (released in the west as <cite>Drakengard</cite>.
+Where we last left off, we covered the hundred years after the end of DoD3, bringing us up to the start of <cite>Drag-on Dragoon</cite> (released in the west as <cite>Drakengard</cite>).

 ## A few words about the game

-DoD has two modes: ground missions, where you run around as Caim in a musou game inspired by <cite>Dynasty Warriors</cite>, and air missions, where you ride on Angelus in a surprisingly free flight sim inspired by <cite>Ace Combat</cite>.
+DoD has two modes: ground missions, where you run around as Caim in a musou game inspired by <cite>Dynasty Warriors</cite> with the option of hopping on Angelus, and air missions, where you ride on Angelus in a surprisingly free flight sim inspired by <cite>Ace Combat</cite>.
 The levels are generally sprawling, and filled with a few hundred generic soldiers and a handful of stronger enemies.

-At the outset, Caim has a basic three-hit string, which charges up a bar which can be spent on a magic attack.
-There are a large number of weapons unlocked by completing specific challenges (typically, killing all the enemies in a certain area or finding a chest somewhere in the level, but some of them are really quite absurd and they don't seem to be documented in-game).
-Each weapon can be levelled by use, requiring a certain number of hundreds of kills to fully level and unlock its weapon story.
-Each weapon has an associated magic attack.
-Levelling gets you more hits in your string of attack animations before it resets, and also increases its stats.
-You can switch between eight different weapons on the fly, but beyond levelling, there's not a lot of reason.
+Beyond working through the story, there are a large number of weapons unlocked by completing specific challenges (typically, killing all the enemies in a certain area or finding a chest somewhere in the level, but some of them are really quite absurd and they don't seem to be documented in-game).
+The combat system is very limited, with the main variety coming from the magic attacks and enemies which negate some of your abilities.
+The main way to go is to stunlock groups of enemies and getting large chains of hits.

-So far as I can tell, each weapon category has its own set of weapon animations.
-Caim also has a running attack and a special timed AoE which both knock enemies over.
-You have separate left and right dodges, but they're kind of janky so usually it's better to just keep hitting and stunlock a group of enemies.
-This is all you get.
-The main trick in gameplay is to maintain a continuous string of hits without pause for as long as possible, since at certain points in the chain, enemies drop orbs which can heal you or produce an AoE.

-In air missions, Angelus flies at a constant speed, which you can steer with two degrees of freedom (you're always upright).
+Hopping on Angelus gives you a an AoE attack, but because Angelus flies at a constant speed and height, and you can't fire directly underneath you, it takes some practice to consistently hit specific groups of enemies.
+In air missions, Angelus also flies at a constant speed, which you can steer with two degrees of freedom (you're always upright).
 You can shoot fireballs, or hold down the attack button to target a group of enemies for a weaker but multitarget homing attack.
-When you fill up your magic bar, you can do a powerful attack where you shoot a whole bunch of fireballs at everything in sight.
-That's pretty much all there is to it.

 Later on, you unlock companions who join you in the ground missions.
-You pick one to accompany you, and you can summon them pretty much whenever; their health slowly drains and they revert to Caim when it hits zero, but while they're out, they have ridiculously OP magic which they can spam at will, for the cost of a small amount of health.
+You pick one to accompany you, and you can summon them three times in a mission.
+When they're out, their health slowly drains and they revert to Caim when it hits zero, but they have ridiculously OP magic which they can spam for the cost of a small amount of health.

 Interspersed with these combat sequences are FMV sequences and in-engine cutscenes.
-Credit where it's due, the FMV sequences are pretty solid by 2003 standards.
-The story and atmosphere are the the main things to recommend about the game, but you can get a lot of the experience by just looking them up on youtube.
+The FMV sequences are solid by 2003 standards.
+The story and atmosphere are the the main things to recommend about the game, but you can get a lot of the experience by just looking the cutscenes up on youtube.

 Unlike DoD3, where the different branches would all automatically be unlocked over the course of the story, in DoD 1 the branches depend on specific actions taken in a level (though you can only access them in a specific sequence).
 It's not possible to lock yourself out of anything, since you have a chapter select from the start, but it does basically require you to pay attention, or more likely, look it up on GameFAQs.